tradingview/lightweight-charts/docs/events.md

 export type TimeRangeChangeEventHandler = (timeRange: TimeRange | null) => void;
 ```

-`TimeRange` is an object with two `from` and `to` fields - which are the first and last time points of a time range.
+`TimeRange` is an object with `from` and `to` fields which are the first and last time points of a time range.

 `null` is returned if the chart has no data at all.